Perfectly Cooked Steak - Pan Sear / Oven Finish Method (Recipe)

 Don’t overcook it!

-But there’s nothing industrial about One Straw beef, and zero grain involved, and we want you to absolutely love every mouthful.
+But there’s nothing industrial about One Straw beef.
+Grass-fed and grass-finished means zero grain.
+Our beef steaks have just the right amount of fat when you treat them a little more gently - and we want you to absolutely love every mouthful.

 So, please, if you are a well-done-steak lover, know that we still love you!
-We just ask you to consider trying your One Straw steaks a little less burned ;) hehe.
+We just recommend you stick with the tenderloin (filet mignon) or the rib eye.

-However, there are some steaks that are a fantastic eating experience at medium rare and pretty good at medium, but cook them any harder and you’re probably going to be disappointed.
+Many grass-fed steaks are a fantastic eating experience at medium rare and pretty good at medium, but cook them and you’re probably going to be disappointed.

 Enter the pan seared cooking method.

-Because of the control you have over the cooking process it is perfectly suited to steaks like the Denver Steak, Top Sirloin and London Broil that you absolutely don’t want to overcook.
+Because of the control you have over the cooking process it is perfectly suited to nearly any steak.

 Before we get into the nitty gritty on the pan seared method, here are a few important tips for cooking steaks (by any cooking method):